intel/workload-services-framework/doc/ctest.md

 --loop           Run the benchmark multiple times sequentially.
 --run            Run the benchmark multiple times on the same SUT(s), only for cumulus.
 --burst          Run the benchmark multiple times simultaneously.
---test-config    Specify the test-config file.
+--config         Specify the test-config file.
+--options        Specify additioanl validation backend options.
 --set            Set the workload parameter values during loop and burst iterations.
 --stop           Kill all ctest sessions.
 --continue       Ignore any errors and continue the loop and burst iterations.